-TO: Pontiac City Council and Council President

-FROM: Patrick Muller, Deputy Director of Public Works

-Allen H. Cooley, III, Director of Public Works

-CC: Mayor Tim Greimel and Deputy Mayor Khalfani Stephens

-DATE: August 23, 2023
+TO: Pontiac City Council and Council President FROM: Allen H. Cooley, III, Director of Public Works CC: Mayor Tim Greimel and Deputy Mayor Khalfani Stephens DATE: August 31, 2023

-RE: The Purchasing Manager and the Department of Public Works (DPW)

-Director request that City Council approves to execute an agreement with DLZ for the replacement of the Sheriff Building cooling tower for the

-City of Pontiac.
+RE: Agreement with DLZ for the engineering design for replacement of the Sheriff Building cooling tower for the City of Pontiac.

-City Council approved the resolution for DLZ to provide Architectural and Engineering Services for a not to exceed amount of \$75,000 during the April 4, 2023, Council session.
+City Council approved the resolution for DLZ to provide as needed Architectural and Engineering Services for a not to exceed amount of \$75,000 during the April 4, 2023, Council session.
 Purchasing used the State of Michigan's MiDeal Cooperative Purchasing Program - Contract No. 00876 to comply with the City's ordinance as it pertains to bidding requirements.
-The purchasing manager and DPW director is requesting that City Council Approving the execution of a contract for DLZ to complete the Sheriff Building cooling tower replacement will total a not-to-exceed amount of \$55,000, which will bring the total spend for DLZ to \$185,000.
+The purchasing manager and DPW director is requesting that City Council Approving the execution of a contract for DLZ to complete the Engineering Design for the Sheriff Building cooling tower replacement, this will total a not-to-exceed amount of \$55,000, which will bring the total spend for DLZ to \$185,000.
+This total comes from \$75,000 Engineering services, \$55,000 (approved 8/22 for a roads master plan) and this \$55.000 for engineering design of the Sheriff building cooling tower.